By Alex Morgan 1 min read

 • Can be exploited by observant opponents who capitalize on unpredictability.

-• Leads to larger variance and swings in bankroll.
+• Leads to larger Variance and swings in bankroll.

 Balancing Tight and Loose Play